 Quincy is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 93,397 people and 20 constituent neighborhoods, Quincy is the eighth largest community in Massachusetts.
-Quincy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 101,119 people and 23 constituent neighborhoods, Quincy is the seventh largest community in Massachusetts.
+Much of the housing stock in Quincy was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Quincy are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Also of interest is that Quincy has more people living here who work in computers and math than 95% of the places in the US.